Riley HR in 9th leads Braves past Dodgers 5-1 in NLCS opener

 There were chants of "M-V-P!
 M-V-P!" when Freeman homered in the top of the first — a 429-foot solo shot to right that landed among fans well beyond the roped-off first five rows closest to the field.
 It was his first homer this postseason.

-While the Braves had the five walks against Buehler, they didn't have another hit until consecutive singles opening the sixth that chased the starter.
+While the Braves had the five walks against Buehler, they didn't get another hit until consecutive singles opening the sixth that chased him.
 Busdar Graterol got out of the jam with a popout, strikeout and comebacker.

 Hernández got his first start this postseason with the Braves starting a lefty, and tied the game 1-1 when he pulled a homer to left leading off the fifth.
 Hernández, 0 for 6 in the playoffs until then, was the first player to homer on a curveball by Fried since Bryce Harper on Sept.
 10, 2019.